RoepLuke/check_json/README.md

 | Single          | -a '{updates}' -n "ok" -w "5" -c "10"                            | '{"updates":"6"}'                                   | CRIT |
 | Single          | -a '{updates}' -n "ok" -w "5" -c "10;err"                        | '{"updates":"err"}'                                 | CRIT |

-**Other types also possible but redacted to short the readme, see above**
+The other types are also possible but redacted to short the readme, see above

 ## Other Examples